Belton High School Band Faculty

 Mrs. Gill's marching,concert, and percussion ensembles have consistently received Superior division ratings at UIL, NTCA, and other various marching and concert contests.
 As a director of the Anderson High School Marching Band, she helped in qualifying, for the first time in school history, for the 2010 UIL State Marching Contest.
 The following year, 2011, the band qualified for finals at the BOA Super Regional Championship Contest in San Antonio.
 Another first for the band.
 Her concert percussion ensembles have qualified for TX State Solo/Ensemble contest and received consistent superior ratings.
 Her winter marching ensembles have earned much distinction as well, with the Anderson HS Indoor Drumline taking Grand Champion at the 2008 NTCA Championships in Ft.Worth, TX.

 Kevin Kwaku is an assistant director for the Belton High School band program.
-His responsibilities include assisting with the direction of the Marching Hundred, conducting the Symphonic 2 ensemble, and overseeing the jazz program.
+His responsibilities include conducting the Wind Symphony, Concert Band, Jazz Ensemble 1, and serving as the visual instructor for the Marching Hundred .
 Prior to arriving to Belton, Mr. Kwaku spent two years as an assistant director at J.J.
 Pearce High School in Richardson, Texas.

 Mr. Kwaku attended the University of Texas at Austin, where he earned his Bachelor’s degree in Music Studies and studied trumpet with Ray Sasaki, music education with Bob Duke and Amy Simmons, and conducting with Scott Hanna, Ryan Kelly and Jerry Junkin.
 He was a performing member of the UT Wind Ensemble, Wind Symphony, and Symphony Orchestra.
 He was also a member of the Longhorn Band, spending three years as a trumpet section leader and his final year of college as the drum major.
 After graduating, he has spent his summers working for the university as a coordinator for the Longhorn Music Camp.